 -

 Observe and Identify Plant Communities: Pay attention to the types of plants growing on rocks in your local area.
 Different species have different root systems and weathering capabilities.
-For example, plants with deep taproots are more effective at wedging rocks than those with shallow, fibrous roots.
+Here's one way to look at it: plants with deep taproots are more effective at wedging rocks than those with shallow, fibrous roots.
 Observe the condition of the rocks around these plants.
 Are they cracked, fragmented, or discolored?
 This can provide clues about the extent of weathering.

 -